 You can renew your licence by visiting a:

 - licence-issuing police station (in rural or remote areas of Queensland).

-If you are renewing your provisional or open licence, check your driver licence renewal notice to see if you can do it online.
+If you are renewing your learner, provisional, or open licence, check your driver licence renewal notice to see if you can do it online.

 You may be able to renew your driver licence by mail if you live in a remote area of Queensland and cannot get to a licence-issuing office.

 You will not be able to renew your driver licence by mail if:

 - your driver licence expired 5 or more years ago

 - your driver licence is currently cancelled or suspended